tayloraswift/swift-unidoc/TestPackages/swift-test/Sources/LinkAnchors/docs.docc/Internal links.md

 This is an example article that contains multiple linkable headings.

+This is a roundabout link to this page: <doc:Internal-links>.

 This is a roundabout link to a heading on this page: <doc:Internal-links#Level-two-heading>.

 This is a direct link to a heading on this page: <doc:#Level-two-heading>.